Fall Family Fun in Boulder

 Boulder is surrounded by farmland (there are more than 1000 farms in Boulder County!).
 You can pick your own sunflower bouquets at the Bee Hugger Farm.
-Or stop by Ya Ya Farm & Orchard for a visit to their farm store, which has baskets full of hand-picked apples, as well as apple baked treats, apple cider, honey, caramel apples and their famous apple cider donuts.
+Or stop by YA YA Farm & Orchard for a visit to their farm store, which has baskets full of hand-picked apples, as well as apple-baked treats, apple cider, honey, caramel apples and their famous apple cider donuts.
 Another amazing kid-friendly farm is Sunflower Farm.
-You'll need to make a reservation online for Farmfest Public Hours, which will grant you direct contact with your favorite farm animals: the goats, sheep, llama, cows and horse.
+You'll need to make a reservation online for Farmfest Public Hours, which will grant you direct contact with your favorite farm animals: the goats, sheep, llamas, cows and horses.
 Simply want to pick up a pumpkin and take in some views, then Munson Farms (in Boulder) offers classic farm-stand shopping and beautiful mountain vistas.

 Prepared-Parent Tip: Don’t forget the sunscreen.
 Leave your pets at home.
 And always call ahead to check hours (sometimes farmers have to close unexpectedly to work the fields or tend to the animals) or to see if you need a reservation.